 The metal-based products like drTung’s (our choice for best tongue scraper) shouldn’t need to be replaced as often (provided they are regularly cleaned) seeing as they are made out of metal which is less likely to harbour bacteria.

 Other products required?

-Whilst these are not ‘essential’ as part of your routine of cleaning your teeth and mouth, you may want to consider using an antibacteiral mouthwash after scraping your tongue, such as a chlorhexidine-containing Corosdyl or peroxide-containing Colgate Peroxyl.
+Whilst these are not ‘essential’ as part of your routine of cleaning your teeth and mouth, you may want to consider using an antibacterial mouthwash after scraping your tongue, such as a chlorhexidine-containing Corosdyl or peroxide-containing Colgate Peroxyl.

-Do you brush your tongue?
+Do you clean your tongue?

 Do you brush your tongue?
 If you do, did you notice the difference after doing so?
 Let us know what your experience has been.

 Got any tips or tricks for others as to how to reduce the chance of gagging?

 Your comments are welcomed.